clusterBMA: Bayesian model averaging for clustering: Abstract

 \section{Abstract}

-Various methods have been developed to combine inference across multiple sets of results for unsupervised clustering, within the ensemble and consensus clustering literature.
-The approach of reporting results from one `best' model out of several candidate clustering models generally ignores the uncertainty that arises from model selection, and results in inferences that are sensitive to the particular model and parameters chosen, and assumptions made, especially with small sample size or small cluster sizes.
-Bayesian model averaging (BMA) is a popular approach for combining results across multiple models that offers some attractive benefits in this setting, including probabilistic interpretation of the combine cluster structure and quantification of model-based uncertainty.\\~\
+Various methods have been developed to combine inference across multiple sets of results for unsupervised clustering, within the ensemble clustering literature.
+The approach of reporting results from one `best' model out of several candidate clustering models generally ignores the uncertainty that arises from model selection, and results in inferences that are sensitive to the particular model and parameters chosen.
+Bayesian model averaging (BMA) is a popular approach for combining results across multiple models that offers some attractive benefits in this setting, including probabilistic interpretation of the combined cluster structure and quantification of model-based uncertainty.\\~\

 In this work we introduce \textit{clusterBMA}, a method that enables weighted model averaging across results from multiple unsupervised clustering algorithms.
-We use a combination of clustering internal validation criteria as a novel approximation of the posterior model probability for weighting the results from each model.
+We use clustering internal validation criteria to develop an approximation of the posterior model probability, used for weighting the results from each model.
 From a combined posterior similarity matrix representing a weighted average of the clustering solutions across models, we apply symmetric simplex matrix factorisation to calculate final probabilistic cluster allocations.
-This method is implemented in an accompanying R package.\\~\
+In addition to outperforming other ensemble clustering methods on simulated data, \textit{clusterBMA} offers unique features including probabilistic allocation to averaged clusters, combining allocation probabilities from 'hard' and 'soft' clustering algorithms, and measuring model-based uncertainty in averaged cluster allocation.
+This method is implemented in an accompanying R package of the same name.\\~\

-We explore the performance of this approach through a case study that aims to to identify probabilistic clusters of individuals based on electroencephalography (EEG) data.
-We also use simulated datasets to explore the ability of the proposed technique to identify robust integrated clusters with varying levels of separations between subgroups, and with varying numbers of clusters between models.
+We use simulated datasets to explore the ability of the proposed technique to identify robust integrated clusters with varying levels of separations between subgroups, and with varying numbers of clusters between models.
+Benchmarking accuracy against four other ensemble methods previously demonstrated to be highly effective in the literature, \textit{clusterBMA} matches or exceeds the performance of competing approaches under various conditions of dimensionality and cluster separation. \textit{clusterBMA} substantially outperformed other ensemble methods for high dimensional simulated data with low cluster separation, with 1.16 to 7.12 times better performance as measured by the Adjusted Rand Index.
+We also explore the performance of this approach through a case study that aims to identify probabilistic clusters of individuals based on electroencephalography (EEG) data.
+In applied settings for clustering individuals based on health data, the features of probabilistic allocation and measurement of model-based uncertainty in averaged clusters are useful for clinical relevance and statistical communication.